ABM15/NASSCOM-Packaging/README.md

 The objective of the lab is to model a FlipChip BGA package and perform a thermal simulation in the Ansys Electronics Desktop (AED) environment.
 The phases involved are the following:

 1) Start the Ansys Electronics Desktop Student software
-2) Create package
+2) Set up a FlipChip BGA package
-3) Set boundary conditions
-4) Set temperature monitors
+3) Thermal definitions and material power sources
 5) Define the mesh
 6) Perform the thermal simulation
 7) Explore results